ehcloninger/ericcloninger.com/_posts/2026-03-01-vaultwarden-on-proxmox-with-tailscale-https.md

 other choices, such as [Caddy](https://caddyserver.com/) and [Traefik](https://traefik.io/traefik).
 I tried both of those, but found the Nginx proxy worked great and had the least amount of configuration hassles.

-Nginx Proxy Manager (unfortunately abbreviated as **NPM**, but fortunately has nothing to do with Node.js), coupled with [CloudFlare DNS](https://cloudflare.com), allows me to create a subdomain and handle traffic to and from that domain.
+Nginx Proxy Manager (unfortunately abbreviated as **NPM**, but fortunately having nothing to do with Node.js), coupled with [CloudFlare DNS](https://cloudflare.com), allows me to create a subdomain and handle traffic to and from that domain.
 The admin panel in NPM allows me to request and install a LetsEncrypt SSL certificate so that communication between whatever device I'm using and the server is as secure as can be.
 I don't expose all the services on Proxmox to the open Internet, just those where I need to be able to access the information using a mobile app over secure connections.

-I don't have any truly sensitive data exposed on these open connections.
-I have a music server called Navidrome, a photo gallery called Immich, and my WeeWx weather station.
-If some hacker wants my music collection, they are welcome to it.
+For this project, I'm NOT going to use Nginx and CloudFlare.
+I explicitly do NOT want to take a chance that a stray CVE or missed setting will give someone my passwords.
+But, I want the type of convenience they provide in having HTTPS and DNS.

+That's where Tailscale comes in.

+### Tailscale

+[Tailscale](https://tailscale.com) is a personal VPN that implements the WireGuard protocol.
+The folks that built Tailscale deserve a few beers for implementing something that "just works".
+With Tailscale installed on a server, workstation, phone, router, or NAS, you can access protected assets when you're away from your local network without exposing them to the open Internet.

+This is exactly what I want for my password server.
+I don't want it facing down Internet randos on a daily basis.
+It needs to just sit there and run on my local network.
+When I need to sync with it, I will start the Tailscale client on my phone or laptop to connect to my home services.
+Otherwise, they remain out of reach to casual visitors and hackers.

 ### VaultWarden on Proxmox